 East Coast Park

-Not just that, east coast park is also opening up 2 new areas by 2019 which will take over the old compound of The Big Splash and Goldkist Resorts.
+Credits Not just that, East Coast Park is also opening up 2 new areas by 2019 which will take over the old compound of The Big Splash and Goldkist Resorts.
 These developments are slated to feature even more wine and dine options, as well as a new water play area.

 Terminal 3 Extension